General advice – before you go

 Beware of scams.
 Go on instant alert anytime there’s a commotion, it is likely a smokescreen for theft.
 Imaginative thieves will create a disturbance (a messy spill, a stumble, a fight) to distract you.
 Don’t get distracted!
 Walk away and hold on to your valuables with extra care.

 Be on guard in bus and train stations.
 Always be in physical contact with your belongings.
 Wear your daypack in front.
 Try to avoid busy escalators.
 Be careful at bus stations when entering the bus with a crowd.

 Keep the claim ticket in your money belt if you check your luggage.
 Thieves know just where to go if they get hold of one of these.

 Don’t lose it.
 Travelers are more likely to lose their bags than to have them stolen.
 Don’t forget to check under your pillow in your hotel room, look in the overhead storage on the bus before you leave, and take your bag after stopping for lunch.

 Don’t be paranoid… be prepared.
 If you keep alert, you’ll keep your valuables too.
 The vast majority of visitors to Spain do not experience any incidents.
 We just want to make sure you are part of the 99%!

 Lastly – make sure you enjoy your holiday and don’t fall victim to online scams.
-Please only book your activities with genuine and licensed companies.
-There are many websites selling various activities in Spain and you need to be careful that you are dealing with a genuine licensed business.
-Ensure you are booking with a genuine Tour Operator by checking with ASTA (the American Society of Travel Advisors) which is the main body supervising travel companies worldwide.
+Only book your activities with genuine and licensed companies.
+There are many websites selling various activities in Spain and you need to be careful that you are dealing with a genuine and licensed business.
+Ensure you are booking with a genuine Tour Company by checking with ASTA (the American Society of Travel Advisors) which is the main body supervising travel companies worldwide.
 Just as you would not jump into any car at the airport and only get into a licensed taxi, we recommend you book only with a genuine travel company.